 If your injury has been sustained as a result of a lapse in your employer’s duty of care, or due to the negligence of one of your colleagues, you could well be eligible to make a claim.
 If, for example, your employer was aware – or should have been aware – that an individual had a history of violence and aggression, but had neglected to inform you, this could strengthen your case.

-Bear in mind too that routine accidents also happen to support workers, just as they do to people in any other job.
-If, while engaged in support work, you’ve been badly injured by a trip hazard, a falling object or something similar – and another party was to blame – we can advise you on your rights to compensation.
+Bear in mind too that routine work accidents also happen to support workers, just as they do to people in any other job.
+If you’ve been badly injured by a trip hazard, a falling object or something similar – and another party was to blame – we can advise you’re eligible for accident at work compensation.

-What should I do if I’m assaulted or injured?
+What should I do if I’m injured by a patient or service user?

 All injuries sustained, either in a regular workplace or while undertaking support work, should be reported to your employer at the earliest opportunity.